ibexa/documentation-developer/docs/migrating/common_issues.md

 ## Always available flag set on all Fields

 Always available flag is set on all Fields, instead of only on Fields in the main language.
-This problem occurs when eZ Platform is used to create Content that is both always available and has multiple translations.
-The cleanup script will correctly set always available flag for prioritized language filtering in Legacy Search Engine.
+This problem occurs when eZ Platform is used to create content that is both always available and has multiple translations.
+The cleanup script will correctly set always available flag for prioritized language filtering in Legacy search engine.

 ```
 php bin/console ezpublish:update:legacy_storage_fix_fields_always_available_flag